Daniel-Tunde-Abbey/Business-Growth-Analytics-Report/README.md

 - Order date

 ### Data Processing
-- Removed duplicates, handled missing values, and ensured consistency.
-- Created new fields such as profit margin and total revenue.
-- Grouped data by categories, regions, and time periods for analysis.
+- Data Cleaning: The dataset was cleaned in Microsoft Excel to remove inconsistencies, handle missing values, and standardize formats for better visualization.
+- Data Analysis & Visualization: Power BI was used to develop the interactive dashboard, integrating various data visualizations to provide meaningful insights

 ## Key Insights